smathot/pythontutorials/content/pages/modules.md

 print(random.choice(prime_numbers))
 ```

-In the example above, we import the entire `random` module and then selectively call the `random.choice()` function.
-However, the `import` statement is very flexible and allows you to import modules and functions in many different ways.
+In the example above, you import the entire `random` module and then selectively call `random.choice()`.
+However, the `import` statement is flexible and allows you to import modules and functions in many different ways.
 These all have their place, but as a general rule, the `import` method shown above is clearest and therefore preferred.

-We can also selectively import the `choice()` function.
+You can also selectively import the `choice()` function.
 The downside of this way of importing is that we cannot easily tell anymore that `choice()` is part of the `random` module.

 ```python